 7. Blackwater Castle, County Cork – the site of Lady Roche’s last stand

-Looking to rent an entire haunted castle for your next private celebration?
+Looking to rent an entire haunted castle hotel for your next private celebration?
 Then Blackwater Castle, a spot which is said to have been in existence for some 2,500 years, is the right haunted holiday for you.
-Winner of numerous hospitality, tourism and food awards, Blackwater brings history to life in a luxurious 5-star setting.
+Winner of numerous hospitality, tourism, and food awards, Blackwater brings history to life in a luxurious 5-star setting.
 But, its expansive, panoramic views are not the only thing here that leave guests feeling breathless.
 The most famous spirit to linger along the property is that of Lady Roche, a woman killed for defending the property in the year 1650.
 For a chance to encounter the spirit of Lady Roche and others who have died defending its honour, book a room at the haunted Blackwater Castle.

 8. Ross Castle, County Meath